 Choice of neighborhood

-If you’re adamant about investing in a hard loft, know that your options are limited.
+If you’re adamant about investing in a hard loft apartment, know that your options are limited.
 In this case, you can’t really be picky about the neighborhood you live in.
 Because hard lofts were once industrial spaces, they don’t necessarily sit in the heart of the city.
 They are also not as available as condominiums or soft lofts.

 Nonetheless, if you care more about the location of your apartment, look for soft lofts instead.
 They usually exist in more strategic neighborhoods closer to the subway line.
 There are also more soft lofts on the market to choose from than hard lofts, which means you have more options to choose from.